sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 a stunning example of Gothic architecture in the heart of Lyon, displays its ethereal white limestone façade against a dramatic sky.
 </figcaption>

-During our discussions, we delved into profound questions about the nature of Large Language Models (LLM) (and AI itself).
+During our discussions, we delved into profound questions about the nature of Large Language Models (LLM) (and AI as a whole).
 We contemplated how systems based on conditional probability estimation and pattern recognition could demonstrate such remarkable capabilities—ones that not only <font class="emph">seem to</font> match but sometimes (seem to) surpass human abilities (whatever it is that we mean by human abilities).